You are currently browsing the tag archive for the ‘garden’ tag.

 The entire house is freshly painted, with newly refinished floors.
 The kitchen has custom cabinets, honed granite countertop, Sub-Zero fridge and Viking stove next to a large dining room with wood-burning fireplace.

 But why take my word for it?
 Have a look at my many photos, below.
 The official listing is here.
-Check out the professional photos on the realtor’s site (especially if you want to see the park across the street and the formal parlor — I seem to have forgotten to take a picture of it), or contact me at caramia447 (at) gmail (dot) com for further details.
+Check out the professional photos on the realtor’s site (especially if you want to see the park across the street), or contact me at caramia447 (at) gmail (dot) com for further details.

 P.S.
 Scroll all the way down to read some quirky factoids I’ve pulled together about Six Verandah Place and its location.